 Dorris Walker Overlook

 There are many overlooks throughout Dana Point, but this one is the most popular, with its wide platform.
 It is located in Heritage Park, which is a lovely hilly park that is great for a picnic or just walking through with plenty of friendly dog sightings.
-It is also fun to walk around the neighborhood and look at the architecture of the different homes.
+It is also fun to walk around the neighborhood and look at the architecture of the different homes and the historic lanterns.
+My favorite is the “pirate house” one street over on Santa Clara Ave, which looks right outside of a movie and goes all out during Halloween.

-One of my favorite things to do in Dana Point is this overlook at this historic sight located on the Bluff Top Trail, which has the remains of the Dana Point Inn.
+One of my favorite things to do in Dana Point is this overlook at this historic sight, which has the remains of the Dana Point Inn.
 It provides walkways that offer stunning views of the harbor and ocean far beyond.
 Go during sunset when everything is golden.
+Continue on the Bluff Top Trail, with the blooming bougainvilleas along the walls and be rewarded with another lookout point at the end.

 Salt Creek Beach